 Palomino made his professional boxing debut against Javier Martinez at the age of 23 on September 14, 1972, defeating Martinez via 4 round PTS.

 Palomino has won two world titles at welterweight.
-For all the details about Palomino's world title wins and defenses refer to "Carlos Palomino World Titles".
+For all the details about Palomino's world title wins and defenses refer to the "Championships" section below.

 Palomino had a total of four losses in his professional boxing career.